Dawn-Of-Justice/MathPad-Solver/README.md

 ## Overview

 This project aims to create a Python application that can recognize and solve handwritten mathematical equations in real-time.
-Users can write equations using a graphical interface, and the program will recognize the handwritten text, parse the equation, solve it, and display the result.
+Users can write equations using a graphical interface, and the program will recognize the handwritten text using a Convolutional Neural Network (CNN), parse the equation, solve it, and display the result.

 ## Features

-- **Handwriting Recognition**: Uses OCR to recognize handwritten numbers and basic mathematical operators.
+- **Handwriting Recognition**: Uses a CNN to recognize handwritten numbers and basic mathematical operators.
 - **Equation Parsing**: Extracts and simplifies mathematical expressions from recognized text.
 - **Real-Time Calculation**: Solves the equation and displays the result immediately.
 - **User-Friendly Interface**: Simple writing pad interface for easy user input.